javierturner/passwordgenerator/README.md

 ##Usage

 The purpose of this was to demonstrate my understanding of basic javascript alerts and functions, all while making a functioning and responsive website.

+##Functionality
+This website functions by giving the user prompts and alerts, beginning with asking the user how many characters they would like in their password.
+If the user enters a number less than 8 or greater than 128, then it will refresh the page and make them enter a number that falls between 8 and 128.
+Once an acceptable number is entered, the website will ask the user if they want to include any other variables.

+From there, the selected variables will be thrown into an empty container, then pull random characters from that string.
+Once the user clicks the generate button, the string of random characters will be entered into the text box.
+The user then has the option to press the "Copy to clipboard" button, then they can paste it wherever they need to.

 ##Credits